HoiJean/djangoforbeginners-book/manuscript/ch6.md

 ## Forms

-Forms are very complicated.
-Any time you are accepting user input there are security concerns ([XSS Attacks](https://en.wikipedia.org/wiki/Cross-site_scripting)), proper error handling is required, and there are UI considerations around how to alert the user to problems with the form as well as redirects on success.
+Forms are very common and very complicated to implement correctly.
+Any time you are accepting user input there are security concerns ([XSS Attacks](https://en.wikipedia.org/wiki/Cross-site_scripting)), proper error handling is required, and there are UI considerations around how to alert the user to problems with the form.
+Not to mention the need for redirects on success.

-Fortunately for us [Django Forms](https://docs.djangoproject.com/en/2.0/topics/forms/) abstract away much of the difficulty and provide a rich set of tools to handle common use cases working with forms.
+Fortunately for us [Django's built-in Forms](https://docs.djangoproject.com/en/2.0/topics/forms/) abstract away much of the difficulty and provide a rich set of tools to handle common use cases working with forms.

 To start, update our base template to display a link to a page for entering new blog posts.
 It will take the form `<a href="{% url 'post_new' %}"></a>` where `post_new` is the name for our URL.

-Your updated file will look as follows:
+Your updated file should look as follows:

 {title="Code",lang="html"}
 ~~~~~~~~